strider33/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-  > terms for the kind of class it is are Child class, subclass or descendants. abc class that is used to be inherited by other classes is called a super class or ancestor
+  > Terms for the kind of class it is are Child class, subclass or descendants.
+The abc class that is used to be inherited by other classes is called a super class or ancestor.

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.